Skip to Content

 • Spitting

-Most cases of this kind begin with a 911 call by an involved party or a neighbor, and once law enforcement is called to the scene, there is a high likelihood of an arrest.
-The wrong party may be taken into custody, or a simple argument may be escalated into a domestic violence charge.
+Most cases start with a 911 call by an involved party or a neighbor.
+Once law enforcement is called to the scene, there is a high likelihood of an arrest.
+The wrong party may be taken into custody, or a simple argument may escalate into a domestic violence charge.

-Domestic violence cases are often highly sensitive due to the fact that families are involved.
-Law enforcement officers and prosecutors are particularly passionate about stopping domestic violence and will try to press charges and obtain maximum penalties whenever possible.
-You may be charged even if the alleged victim does not want to move forward with a case.
+Domestic violence cases are often sensitive due to familial involvement.
+Law enforcement officers and prosecutors are committed to stopping domestic violence and will try to press charges and obtain maximum penalties wherever possible.
+You may be charged even if the alleged victim does not want to proceed with a case.
+Once charges are filed, only the prosecutor has the authority to drop them.

-No amount of wanting can reverse what was said and performed in the heat of the minute.
-When domestic violence causes the authorities to get involved, it ends up being a matter of public records.
-We advise you not consent to any further questions or address any concerns from a police officer without an attorney present.
+No amount of desire can reverse what was said and done in the heat of the moment.
+When domestic violence causes authorities to become involved, it becomes a matter of public record.
+We advise you not to consent to any further questions or address concerns from a police officer without an attorney present.

 The penalties for battery domestic violence are defined in Nevada Revised Statutes 200.485.
 According to this statute, domestic violence may be charged as a misdemeanor or a felony, with penalties dependent upon whether this is the defendant’s first or subsequent offense, and whether any aggravating factors were involved.